tinyart/tinyart.github.io/README.md

 npm start
 ````

-Them, open index.html in a browser and enter a DBN program into the text area.
+Then, open index.html in a browser and enter a DBN program into the text area.

 ## Status

 This is not yet complete, work in progress.
-Pull requests are very wellcome.
+Pull requests are very welcome.